Analytix-Software-Tools/ftm-cloud/README.md

 This is a FastAPI application that is broken up by domains and services.
 Each domain hosts a router, a controller, and a service.
 Functions for each controller can be found by their corresponding domain in domains -> controllers.
 These controllers generally connect with services which manage the interaction with the database.

-There are a total of 4 resources (accounting for dev and prod environments) within the FTMCloud:
+There are a total of 5 resources (accounting for dev and prod environments) within the FTMCloud:

 ftmcloud-prod
 ftmcloud-dev
 ftmcloud-mongo-prod (Atlas)
 ftmcloud-mongo-dev (Atlas)

-Each ftmcloud instances is hosted on Azure App Services with IP whitelisting, whereas the ftmcloud-mongo instances are MongoDB Atlas clusters with network whitelisting.
+ftmcloud-auth-server (Keycloak)
+ftmcloud-rabbitmq (RabbitMQ)
+ftmcloud-es-cluster (ElasticSearch)
+ftmcloud-kibana (Kibana)

+All resources are hosted and backed on an AWS Elastic Kubernetes Service cluster (with the exception of ftmcloud-mongo-dev and ftmcloud-mongo-prod, which are hosted on MongoDB Atlas).

+# FTMCloud Overview
+The FTMCloud is a group of services designed to serve and ingest large amounts of data that back the Analytix application.

+## Keycloak
+This service integrates directly with Keycloak's identity management framework.
+This provides fine-grained control over which users can view the application and additionally provides quality-of-life features such as SSO, password reset, and email.

+## Task Queues
+The service exposes functionality to trigger batch processing and migration to internal users when specific changes are made that impact other datasets.
+There is a Celery-based worker node which interfaces with a Redis backend and a RabbitMQ message broker.

+## Search Engine
+The application serves data to end users via searching methods backed by an ElasticSearch search engine.
+Queries to the engine

+## Database
+The database is a dedicated AWS-backed MongoDB Atlas instance with autoscaling configured.

 # Development Environment
 A development environment can easily be setup for local development and testing at any time by running